Kutina: Economy

 There is a long mass-media tradition in Kutina, with Moslavački list [local newspaper] and Radio Moslavina [local radio station].
 The initial headquarters of the Nezavisna Televizija (NeT), a regional commercial TV station, were stationed in Voloder near Kutina.

+Culture

 Kutina is widely known for its active youth scene and the alternative-oriented club Baraka.

 The main attractions are Lonjsko polje nature park, baroque fortress church of Saint Mary of the Snow, old wooden houses called Trijem (eng.
 Porch) or Čardak, hills of Moslavina with ruins of medieval "burgs".

 A special attraction are the Wine roads of Moslavina, where a visitor can take a sip of Croatian and regional genuine wine Škrlet (Skrlet).

+Climate

+Since records began in 1981, the highest temperature recorded at the local weather station was 40.2 C, on 4 August 2012.
+The coldest temperature was -21.5 C, on 12 January 1985.

+Demographics

 The settlements in the administrative area are: